turbanisch/chinese-countryname-regex/README.md

 specifically for Chinese country names in [chinautils](https://github.com/turbanisch/chinautils#harmonize-country-names-in-chinese).
-The function `countryname` identifies country names in Chinese and converts them to various standardized output formats, such as ISO3 codes.
+The function `countryname` identifies country names in Chinese and converts them to standardized output formats, such as ISO3 codes.
 It uses regular expressions to match country name variants in both simplified and traditional Chinese:

 ``` r
 library(chinautils)